ricn/ricn.github.io/_posts/2013-07-28-use-uuids-in-rails-4-with-postgresql.markdown

 end
 {% endhighlight %}

-Note that we have explicitly changed the id to be a uuid type.
+Note that we have explicitly changed the id to be of type uuid.

 Now you're ready to create the database and run the migrations:
 {% highlight bash %}